overhangio/tutor-forum/README.rst

 To add, or modify environment variables that are supplied to the forum service, you can use the ``FORUM_ENV`` hook.

-To add or modify a environment variable, update the corresponding entry in the ``FORUM_ENV`` dict as follows:
+To add or modify an environment variable, update the corresponding entry in the ``FORUM_ENV`` dictionary as follows:

 .. code-block:: python